Maintaining your CPD is simple - follow the five steps to perfect CPD:

 - How will I learn it?

 The next step is to create a plan of action to achieve these goals.
-Please find further guidance and examples of different learning activities here.
-You can also search for learning activities more specific to your register in this section.
+IFST myCPD system categorizes learning into different activities.
+Please find further guidance and examples of different Chartered Scientist learning activities here.

 Now that you've planned your CPD, it's time to get out there and start developing!